atharva1407-sys/Task2---To-Do-List-/README.md

-# Task2---To-Do-List-
-📝 Simple Command Line To-Do List in Python  This is a beginner-friendly command line To-Do List app built using Python.
-It allows users to:  ✅ Add tasks  🗑️ Remove tasks  📋 View tasks  🚪 Exit the app anytime
+📝 Simple To-Do List - Command Line App

+This is a basic command-line To-Do List application written in Python.
+It's beginner-friendly and a great project to understand how to use:

+- Python functions
+- Loops and conditionals
+- Lists and dictionaries
+- User input handling

+📌 Features

+- ✅ Add new tasks to your list
+- 🗑️ Remove tasks by number
+- 📋 View all saved tasks
+- 🚪 Exit the application anytime